-Indian oil marketing companies faced a compounding financial crisis on April 14, 2026, as domestic retail rates remained decoupled from global energy benchmarks.
+Indian oil marketing companies faced a compounding financial crisis as domestic retail rates remained decoupled from global energy benchmarks.
 New Delhi authorities confirmed that state-run energy giants are absorbing enormous financial shocks to insulate consumers from market volatility.
 These corporations now lose approximately $193 million every 24 hours because retail prices have stayed static for over four years.
+The loss estimate was current on April 14, 2026.
 National energy security depends on the stability of these entities, yet the fiscal burden has reached levels that industry analysts describe as unsustainable.

 Gasoline and diesel profit margins turned negative years ago, creating a serious revenue gap for the three primary state distributors.
 Records from the Ministry of Petroleum and Natural Gas show that losses reached Rs 18 per litre for petrol and Rs 35 per litre for diesel.
 Such deficits accrue despite periodic government interventions intended to stabilize the broader economy.
 Oil marketing firms, including Indian Oil Corporation, Bharat Petroleum, and Hindustan Petroleum, find their balance sheets weighed down by these administrative price caps.